nishgowda/Mini-FS/README.md

 An *actually* simple distributed key value store in python.
 All work is handled by leveldb and the servers are run by flask with gunicorn (to make it faster).

 All work is handled by worker nodes and a master server is created that will hold metadata about each worker node that is created.
-The master node creates a new worker node every time a new worker is spun up on a different server.
+The master node adds metadata about the new worker whenever a new one is spun up on a different server.
 All worker indices are automatically incremented on creation and all keys put are hashed and indexed intentionally.

 ## Supported OS
 ```